ArguableExorcist8/desvault-storage-node/README.md

 Regularly update dependencies and monitor for security advisories.

 ### Feel free to fork, star, or contribute to the project.
 For any issues or feature requests, please open an issue or submit a pull request.

+## 📝 License
+This project is licensed under the Apache-2.0 license.
+See the LICENSE file for details.

+## 📄 Changelog
+#### Version pre-release 0.1:
+Initial release featuring decentralized encrypted storage, file management, and Real-Time Analytics.

+## 🔮 Future Enhancements
+- **Blockchain Integration:**
+  Planned support for integrating blockchain technology to further enhance decentralization and trust.

+- **Enhanced API Failover Mechanisms:**
+  Implementation of robust failover strategies to ensure uninterrupted service even if the primary API goes down.

+- **Performance Optimizations:**
+  Ongoing improvements to boost file processing speeds, reduce latency, and scale the network efficiently.

+- **Collaborative Chat:**
+  Advanced real-time chat features for enhanced communication between node operators and users, supporting collaboration and community engagement.

+- **Marketplace:**
+  Development of a decentralized marketplace to buy, sell, and trade storage capacity and related services.

+- **Node Reward System & Creators Hub:**
+  Introduction of an incentive structure to reward node runners, along with a dedicated hub for content creators to monetize and share their work.